rybinaanya/O-antigens/README.md

 ```bash
 for file in ${directory_with_assemblies}/*.fna; do prokka --prefix "${file%.fna}"; done
 ```
 5. Identify operon boundaries with Operon-Mapper

 6. Validate operon boundaries with BPROM and FindTerm

-Sequense extraction was performed using [Python script](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py)
+Sequense extraction was performed using [Python script]((https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py))

 7. Visualize O-antigen operons

 All scripts and examples of figures available [here](https://github.com/rybinaanya/O-antigens/tree/main/operon_visualization)

+if any gene from the operon was not annotated, its sequence was [extracted from FASTA](https://github.com/rybinaanya/O-antigens/blob/main/extract_sequence.py)

 8. Codon-based test of neutrality

 This stage of analysis includes:
 * creation of files for each of the genes of the conserved operons.
-Using [this script](https://github.com/rybinaanya/O-antigens/blob/main/record_multifasta.py), you can extract gene sequences by gene coordinates from a gff file for further use;
+Using this scripts: [for Pokka](https://github.com/rybinaanya/O-antigens/blob/main/record_multifasta.py) or [for PGAP](https://github.com/rybinaanya/O-antigens/blob/main/get_conserved_operon_fasta_from_pgap.py), you can extract gene sequences by gene coordinates from a gff file for further use;
 * gene alignment
 * computation of Z-test statistics of neutral evolution in MEGAX with parameters: Nei-Gojobori (Jukes-Cantor) model, 1000 bootstraps